ndg63276/alexa-sky-hd/README.md

 4. TV Guide: "Alexa, turn on TV Guide"
 5. Subtitles / Audio description: "Alexa, turn on subtitles/audio description"
 6. Info: "Alexa, turn on info"
+## Sky Q commands
+This skill seems to work with a Sky Q box, though I don't have one to test with myself.
+I have added a few extra scenes for some Sky Q features.
+1. "Alexa, turn on Netflix"
+2. "Alexa, turn on Spotify"
+3. "Alexa, turn on YouTube"
 ### Updates
 7th April 2018: Sky seem to have removed the json page listing all their channels, so channel changing is broken.
 I have made my own version, but you will need to re-download Alexa-Skybox.zip and re-upload it to Lambda.